 The recommendations will be presented to Housing Associations and the PSB Climate Mitigation Steering Group in April and written responses will be provided.

-The final report of the Assembly will be published the week of 18 April 2021.
+The final report of the Assembly will be published in April 2021.